linode/design-language-system/README.md

 ==============================================
 ```

-Good for you!
-You have now built your first style dictionary!
-Moving on, take a look at what we have built.
 This should have created a build directory and it should look like this:
 ```
 ├── dist/
 │   ├── dark